nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 **Metrics**

 Micrometer is a popular metrics collection library in the Spring ecosystem, often used with Prometheus or other monitoring tools.
-Adding metrics introduces costs in terms of resource usage and infrastructure needs.

 ```java
 import io.micrometer.core.instrument.MeterRegistry;